EricssonBroadcastServices/javascript-sdk/packages/rbm-ott-sdk/README.md

 Red Bee Media OTT SDK is generated from the Red Bee Media OTT [Exposure API OpenAPI (Swagger) specification](https://exposure.api.redbee.live/docs/).

-You can import and use thw whole API or just the parts you need:
+You can import and use the whole API or just the parts you need:

 ## Status